-While vinyl siding is incredibly durable, it can sometimes be damaged by a family member, the next-door neighbors, nature, and more.
-If you have a crack, hole, or break in your vinyl siding, replacing it is easy as long as you can find the same vinyl color.
-(If you need to, you can remove the piece and take it to your local home improvement store to match it exactly.)
-Here, our vinyl siding repair experts share how to replace your piece of damaged siding:
+Vinyl siding is incredibly durable.
+However, it can sometimes be damaged by a family member, the next-door neighbors, nature, and more.
+If you have a crack, hole, or break in your vinyl siding, replacing it is easy.
+You just need to find the same vinyl color.
+Here, our siding repair experts share how to replace vinyl siding that’s been damaged:

 - First, locate the damaged piece(s) of vinyl siding that you want to replace.

-- Next, start at one end of the damaged siding piece and slide your zip tool along the bottom edge.
+- Next, start at one end of the damaged siding piece and slide your zip tool along the bottom edge of the piece.

 - Once you feel the tool hook, pull the tool down and out to unhook the damaged piece from the piece below it.